 In March, U.S. President Barack Obama’s administration released a national plan to combat antibiotic-resistant bacteria.
 It calls for the government to invest in new antibiotic research and require hospitals to increase infection controls.
 The announcement came amid criticism that the government’s response has been insufficient.
 In 2012, Congress passed legislation creating incentives for drugmakers to come up with new antibiotics, including faster review and extended protection from generic competition; other bills would go farther, for instance permitting approval of life-saving antibiotics based on trials that are smaller than normally required.
 Health officials report some success in campaigns to limit inappropriate use by humans — per-capita antibiotic use in the U.S. dropped about 15 percent between 2001 and 2010, and it’s beginning to fall in China, where consumption is 10 times as high.
 The Food and Drug Administration has proposed requiring companies to prove the effectiveness and safety of antibacterial hand washes, arguing that they don’t improve health and may be contributing to resistance.
 On the animal front, the FDA in June 2014 announced that all relevant drug companies had agreed to its voluntarily plan to relabel antibiotics, making their use contingent on a veterinarian’s prescription.
 Democrats have proposed an outright ban on giving the drugs to healthy animals.
-The European Union imposed such a ban in 2006.
+The state of California adopted such a ban in October 2015.
+The European Union imposed one in 2006.
 After its worst annual sales slump in five years, McDonald’s in March said it would stop serving chicken raised with antibiotics “important to human medicine” in its U.S. restaurants.
 The next month, Tyson Foods, the biggest seller of chicken in the U.S., announced it would eliminate the use of such drugs in healthy birds by September 2017.

 Bacteria are constantly mutating, and some change in ways that let them survive a particular treatment.
 Repeated exposure leads to more of the resistant bacteria.
 The antibiotic era in animal agriculture began in 1946, when researchers noted that chickens fed low doses of the drugs grew faster.
 Antibiotics have become a crucial part of factory farming – animals in cramped conditions would be vulnerable to infections without daily doses of the drugs.
 In 1972, an FDA task force warned that antibiotic-resistant microbes in animals could be passed to humans.
 For decades, the livestock and pharmaceutical industries successfully fended off regulation, arguing that little correlation could be drawn between antibiotics used in agriculture and resistant infections in humans.
 Health officials have become increasingly skeptical of that claim amid mounting contradictory evidence.
 The increasing prevalence of counterfeit antibiotics certainly feeds resistance.
 Meanwhile, the number of large drug companies developing new antibiotics dropped to four in 2014 from 20 in the late 1990s.